charlie-x/ip_to_geo_kml_html/README.md

 requires GeoLite2-City.mmdb from maxmind, if IP isn't found in mmdb it will try to find it in ipinfo.io

+inpinfo might rate limit you if a lot of requests are sent, so try to have a complete mmdb

 install

 pip install pandas numpy geoip2 simplekml gmplot requests